St. Thomas More Catholic Church

 St Thomas More Parish in South Kansas City welcomed their new pastor Fr.
 Justin Hoye with open arms.
 They gave him a whole month before the parish staff brought up the required fire suppression system in the church.
 The parish had less than a year to abide by the City Code enforcement department to requirement to bring the worship space up to code, Then the School Board notified Fr.
-Justin that the school technology was 20 years out of date and that we needed a security update, and an education fund could be a blessing to new families who could not afford school costs.
+Justin that the school technology was 20 years out of date, that they needed a security update, and that an education fund could be a blessing to new families who could not afford school costs.
 The Pastoral Council calmed his nerves by reminding him that the parish conducted a very successful capital campaign 10 years earlier (that was managed by Church Development) that resulted in a new foyer that was well loved by all.
 So Fr.
 Justin and the Church Development capital campaign consultant held a series of town hall meetings in which all the proposed projects were laid out visually, and parish staff walked through all the details and answered the many questions.
 Fr.
-Justin produced several high quality videos that presented the capital campaign, the facility plans and the calling to do all we can to fulfil the parish mission.
-He even produced a video which presented his request to all household throughout the parish.
+Justin produced several high quality videos that presented the capital campaign, the facility plans and the calling to do all they could to fulfill the parish mission.
+He even produced a video which presented his request to all households throughout the parish.
 The parish responded generously with pledges in the millions of dollars.
 Fr.
 Justin is now considering a planned giving campaign which will invite all members to remember the parish in their estate plans.

 First Presbyterian Church Portland

 First Presbyterian Church of Portland Oregon was established in 1854 and hosted the General Assembly in 1891.
 The wood work in the sanctuary is an architectural legend.
 Such a beautiful structure, at such an advanced age is naturally going to have maintenance issues.
 Pastor Rev. Dr. Audrey Schindler invited congregational input from members in the development of plans to renovate the facility.
 Their long range vision includes both invisible structural improvements like earthquake anchors and dramatic improvements like revitalizing the great hall.
 The Session, Renovation Committee and members spent many months in dialog discerning priorities.
 They retained Church Development to oversee a church capital campaign based on community building and prayer.
-This widespread involvement stimulated a surprise $500,000 lead gift and more than adequate funding complete the first phase of the restoration.
+This widespread involvement stimulated a surprise $500,000 lead gift and more than adequate funding to complete the first phase of the restoration.

 Holy Trinity Catholic Church